 Instead, in Gothic France, there were abundant paintings on table (or panel paintings*) of the same high quality of the sculptures and ivory reliefs we’ve already discussed.
 The altar pieces and furniture that disappeared during the religion wars and the Revolution must have included masterpieces of French Gothic painting.
 Some of those masterpieces exist today, but they are few, and among them stand out for their extraordinary quality two paintings by Enguerrand Quarton, La Pietà de Villeneuve-lès-Avignon (Louvre), and the Coronation of the Virgin (Musée de l’Hospice, Villeneuve-les-Avignon), both pieces from the first quarter of the fifteenth century.

 Due to the lack of surviving panel paintings from Gothic France, the study of French Gothic painting has been directed more to the miniatures and stained glasses.
 The art of decorating books with paintings had a glorious history in the French miniature of the Carolingian period followed by a not so productive period during the Romanesque, indeed the French illustrated books of the twelfth and thirteenth centuries didn’t reflect the magnificent works that will be later produced.
 The importance of French Gothic miniature somewhat belies the size of its manuscripts.
 Usually, the illuminated books of the Carolingian schools were monumental codices, and the illustrations were rather paintings on parchment than mere decorations of a written text.
-In the Gothic period, the size of books is reduced to one that is more similar of today’s books, and the miniatures became an embellishment of the written text.
-In this sense, miniatures became a part of the art of the book craftsman, and not of the painter per se.
+In the Gothic period, the size of books was reduced to almost resemble today’s books, and the miniatures became an embellishment of the written text.
+In this sense, miniatures became a part of the art of the book craftsman and not of the painter per se.

-The reign of St. Louis marks the apogee of the French school of books illuminators with its center in Paris.
-In the fifteenth century, Avignon was other important center for manuscript illumination, although with a strong Italian influence.
+The reign of St. Louis marked the apogee of the French school of book illuminators with its center in Paris.
+In the fifteenth century, Avignon was other important center for manuscript illumination although with a strong Italian influence.

 At the time of Philip Augustus and St. Louis the most characteristic books were psalters.
 These included two types of miniatures: one that imitated the shapes of the windows or stain glasses and thus divided the page in circles within which the narrative episodes were represented; and a second type of miniature, in which the scenes were enclosed by a frame and with architectures as background: pinnacles, rosettes, roofs and arches with buttresses.